Anil-cloud24/Animal_recognition_and_classification/README.md

 ---

 ## 📌 Features
--Data preprocessing & augmentation using torchvision.transforms.
+- Data preprocessing & augmentation using torchvision.transforms.
--CNN architecture with 4 convolutional layers, dropout, and ReLU activations.
+- CNN architecture with 4 convolutional layers, dropout, and ReLU activations.
--Custom training loop with early stopping.
+- Custom training loop with early stopping.
--GPU support with an easy-to-use device loader.
+- GPU support with an easy-to-use device loader.
--Accuracy and loss visualization over epochs.
+- Accuracy and loss visualization over epochs.

 ---